The Role of Practitioners in Indigenous Wellness

 - Culturally Responsive Care: The Challenge of Finding Middle Ground

-The course is suitable for health care professionals (e.g., physicians, nurses, clinicians, physical therapists, occupational therapists, speech therapists, pharmacists
+The course is suitable for health care professionals (e.g., physicians, nurses, clinicians, physical therapists, etc.) who directly support indigenous people as part of their patient population.
+Enrollment is open to health care practitioners across Canada.

-- Describe how ‘cultural genocide’ led to intergenerational trauma that impacts the health and wellness of Indigenous peoples
+- Explore how ‘cultural genocide’ led to intergenerational trauma that impacts the health and wellness of Indigenous people

 - Identify how the current health disparities faced by Indigenous peoples have their roots in their historical and current institutional experiences